Japan's Far East 7 Day Wild Winter Tour

 Visit the Red-crowned Crane Sanctuary in Tsurui

 This morning we will head back inland and slowly make our way to Tsurui.
-The drive passes through rolling farmland, with scenery similar to the famous hills of Biei (often described as the Tuscany of Japan!).
+The drive passes through beautiful rolling farmland.
 If time allows, we will stop off for an early lunch just outside Tsurui.

 Tsurui is famous for its role in the recovery of the Red-crowned Crane population.
 The number of cranes has rebounded to almost 2000 after dropping to less than 20 in the early 1900s.
 The Tsurui Ito Red-crowned Crane Sanctuary has played a big part in this by feeding the cranes over winter, when their natural food sources are scarce.
 We will spend some time at the Sanctuary watching the cranes feed and socialise.